 If I do a reverse mortgage, can I pull all the money up front as a lump sum or do I have to have a line of credit, and is there cost to pulling out all the money up front?

-However, those who do not need all the funds to pay off existing loans and the costs of the reverse mortgage (what HUD now calls Mandatory Obligations), are limited to 60% of the Principal Limit or the amount required to pay the Mandatory Obligations plus 10%, whichever is greater.
+However, those who do not need all the funds to pay off existing loans or pay off the existing loans plus the costs of the reverse mortgage (what HUD now calls Mandatory Obligations), are limited to 60% of the Principal Limit or the amount required to pay the Mandatory Obligations plus 10% (for some cash availability at closing), whichever is greater.

 So the bottom line is you can use either program to access up to 60% of your principal limit if there are no liens or the balances are low and you can use either program to access up to 100% of your proceeds to pay off existing liens.